Code-Forge-Lab/Arduino/cpp/Structute {} pass as argument/Structure in function argument pointer/README.md

     menuLiquidCrystal menu(&fun0); // declarate
     menu.DrawFunction();
  }
+ ///
+ struct MyStruct PassedStruct[]
+is mostly an alternative syntax for:

+struct MyStruct * PassedStruct
+So yes, you will access and modify the original structure.

+Just one detail to change, the correct call to to the function is not

+myFunction(StructArray[]);
+but:

+myFunction(StructArray);
+///
  header: void myFunction(struct MyStruct * PassedStruct)
 caller: myFunction(StructArray)
 status: works, you work with a pointer in PassedStruct